The Temporal Logic Synthesis Format TLSF v1.2: LTL over Finite Words

-Notice that there is a natural bijection between words in $(2^{AP})^*$ and those in $(2^\inputs \times 2^\outputs)^*$.
-For convenience, we work with words of the latter type while still speaking of them satisfying \ltlf formulas over $AP$ via said bijection.
-Additionally, we shall write $I = 2^\inputs$ and $O = 2^\outputs$ to avoid heavy notation.
+Notice that there is a natural bijection between words in $(2^{AP})^*$ and those in $(2^\inputs \times 2^\outputs)^*$ and $(2^\inputs)^* \times (2^\outputs)^*$.
+For convenience, we work with words of the latter types while still speaking of them as satisfying \ltlf formulas over $AP$ via said bijection.
+A special (output) proposition, called \emph{alive signal} and denoted $as$, is added to the propositions of the formula in order to allow the controller to signal termination.
+This special proposition is an output signal as it is decided by the controller, and it is guaranteed that $as$ will not appear in the atomic propositions used by the formula.
+To avoid heavy notation we shall write $I = 2^\inputs$ and $O = 2^{\outputs \cup \left\lbrace as \right\rbrace}$.